jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 <b>If you have no experience in CTFs:</b>
 - Do not just breeze through the course videos and PDF.
 They contain a great amount of content and have exercises for you to follow which help you to reinforce and retain the knowledge you gained throughout.
 - Complete all the course PDF exercises.
 Not only is this good experience, if you add the writeups into your report, you'll get an extra 5 points credited to your exam.
 This may not seem like a lot, but imagine having not done the exercises, getting stuck and running out of time, only to fail the exam by 5 points.
-- I cannot recommend [TryHackMe](https://tryhackme.com/) enough.
-There are different [hacktivities](https://tryhackme.com/hacktivities) which are like mini practical courses which help you to understand the concepts you will be using during the exam.
 - Get very familiar with privilege escalation in both [Linux](https://www.udemy.com/course/linux-privilege-escalation/) and [Windows](https://www.udemy.com/course/windows-privilege-escalation/) hosts.
 There are tons of great resources, but if you ask me, I am a firm believer in "learning by doing".
 The only way to get exposure to a broad range of techniques is to practice different machines.
-- Use supplemental learning like Hack The Box, TryHackMe, [CyberSecLabs](https://www.cyberseclabs.co.uk/), [Root-Me](https://www.root-me.org/?lang=en), etc. where you get to practice hacking machines.
-- **Do not** only use the OSCP labs.
-They're great, don't get me wrong, but broadening your scope will help you become more well-rounded and see different vulnerabilities and paths to exploitation.
 - Utilize the Offensive Security Forums.
 There is a plethora of fantastic information from other students in there and it helps you to sort of collaborate with others by receiving hints on a machine you've been stuck on.
-- (Optional) Share the knowledge.
-If there was a machine you've completed and you feel that you could give back by helping to provide a hint, by all means do it!
-This helps the community to learn and grow--including you.

 ### Your Methodology
 The methodology you use during your exam is going to make or break your experience.
-I would recommend finding what works best for you and tweaking the methodology to fit your personal approach to hacking a target.
+How you can conquer your methodology is by finding what works best for you and tweaking the methodology to fit your personal approach to hacking a target.
 Practicing this methodology on as many machines as you can will only help to solidify your approach and will start to become muscle memory.
 A typical methodology would involve **Discovery**, **Assessment**, **Exploitation**, and **Reporting**, all of which will be used extensively during your exam.

 ![https://raw.githubusercontent.com/jwashek/jwashek.github.io/master/img/oscp/pentest-methodology.jpg](https://raw.githubusercontent.com/jwashek/jwashek.github.io/master/img/oscp/pentest-methodology.jpg)